Daniel-VM/CORALIS/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# CORALIS
+# Introduction

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of CORALIS is to analyze the interactions between non-coding RNA (ncRNA) and their target genes (mRNA).
-To this end CORALIS gathers experimentally validated records (ncRNA - mRNA interactions) from miRTarbase and RNAInter into a single SQL database that will be used as as background during the analysis.
-CORALIS uses the hypergeometric distribution test to determine enriched target genes given a list of non-coding RNAs in [miRBase](http://www.mirbase.org/search.shtml) format for microRNA-target enrichment analysis (ie: ‘hsa-miR-3196’) or [Official Gene Symbol](https://www.genenames.org/) format for the rest of ncRNAs (i.e: ‘RUNX2’).
+CORALIS is an R package for analyzing interactions between non-coding RNA (ncRNA) and their target genes (mRNA).
+To this end CORALIS gathers experimentally validated records (ncRNA - mRNA interactions) from [miRTarbase](http://mirtarbase.cuhk.edu.cn/php/index.php) and [RNAInter v4 database](http://www.rna-society.org/rnainter/) that will be used as as background during the analysis.
+CORALIS employs a hypergeometric distribution test to determine enriched target genes given a list of non-coding RNAs in [miRBase](http://www.mirbase.org/search.shtml) format for microRNA-target enrichment analysis (ie: ‘hsa-miR-3196’) or [Official Gene Symbol](https://www.genenames.org/) format for the rest of ncRNAs (i.e: ‘RUNX2’).
+So far, CORALIS supports miRNA, lncRNA, snRNA and snoRNA target enrichment analysis for several species such as *Homo sapiens*, *Rattus norvegicus*, *Caenorhabditis elegans* and *Drosophila melanogaster*, among others.

+## Installation
-You can install both the released and the development version of CORALIS from [GitHub](https://github.com/Daniel-VM/CORALIS) with:
+You can install both the release and the development version of CORALIS from [GitHub](https://github.com/Daniel-VM/CORALIS) with:

 ``` r